conversationai/perspectiveapi/README.md

 API.

 Note that the API is currently in trusted tester phase and not generally available.
-Please see our [main site](https://www.perspectiveapi.com/) for the form to request API access.
+Please see our [API demo and access request site](https://www.perspectiveapi.com/) for the form to request API access.

 Example demo code: